cysouw/diathesis/text/c06_adverbials.md

 ### [ N | – ] Reflexive intransitive drop + depictive adverbial {#sec:adverbial-reflexive-drop}

 Many intransitives allow for a dropping of the nominative with a obligatory reflexive pronoun *sich* and an obligatory adverbial.
-Because of the dropped nominative there is an obligatory non-phoric *es* in such sentences [@Next a].
-Such constructions seem to be possible with very many intransitives, though with some verbs, like *aufstehen* 'rise' it is of debatable grammaticality [@Next b].
+Because of the dropped nominative there is an obligatory non-phoric *es* in such sentences [@next a].
+Such constructions seem to be possible with very many intransitives, though with some verbs, like *aufstehen* 'rise' it is of debatable grammaticality [@next b].
 More research is needed into the question which intransitive verbs do not allow this diathesis.

 :::ex
 a.
 In der Gruppe lacht es sich besser.